psfrolov/psfrolov.github.io/app/_posts/2015-04-17-making-boost-signals2-more-oop-friendly.md

 ### The WindowObservers Class

-Obviously enough, we can't just put our signals into _homogeneous_ container like `std::vector` because of different event signatures.
+Obviously enough, we can’t just put our signals into _homogeneous_ container like `std::vector` because of different event signatures.
 Fortunately, the C++ standard library provides `std::tuple`, an integer‐indexed _heterogeneous container_ which solves our needs (alternatively, we can use a tag‐indexed